SBI: A Simulation-Based Test of Identifiability for Bayesian Causal Inference: Experiments

-We present the results of the quadratic polynomial experiments in Table~\ref{tab:quad_results}, which use the exact same configurations as the linear experiments described in Section 5 of the main body.
-Again, SBI significantly outperforms the baseline.

-\subsubsection{Gaussian Process Structural Causal Models}
+\subsection{Gaussian Process Structural Causal Models}

-For each of the experiments using Gaussian process priors over structural causal models we use the same prior over linear structural causal models for all functions except the outcome function $f_Y$, which is drawn from a Gaussian process prior with a radial basis function kernel.
-In this section we describe the priors over kernel hyperparameters for each of the seven designs.
+For each of the experiments using Gaussian process priors over structural causal models we use the same prior over linear structural causal models for all functions except the outcome function $f_Y$, which is drawn from the Gaussian process prior described in Section~\ref{sec:gp_example}.

-In our experiments we approximated the gradient of the average treatment effect using a single instance for both counterfactual outcomes.
-We found that this approximation produced more stable gradient estimates, resulting in faster and more consistent convergence of the two model particles.
-Note that this downsampling does not introduce bias, as the instance is selected at random.